-DC Release Dates: When to See DCEU Movies and HBO Max Shows
+DC Release Dates: When to See DCEU Movies and Max Shows

 Aquaman and the Lost Kingdom

 Director James Wan returns for the next adventure following Arthur Curry (Jason Momoa) as the newly crowned King of Atlantis.
-Now in his new role, Arthur will explore more of the world under the sea while also dealing with new threats from Black Manta ( Yahya Abdul-Mateen II) and others.
-This one is going to be big, big, big!
+Now in his new role, Arthur will explore more of the world under the sea while also dealing with new threats from Black Manta (Yahya Abdul-Mateen II) and others.
+Like Shazam 2, Aquaman 2 has endured its share of release-date changes, with its new Christmas 2023 date designed to give Wan and company ample time to complete all the necessary special effects.

 Upcoming DC Movies and Shows Without Release Dates